Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 4 Instagram Scheduling Tips and Best Practices

-Post at Your Best Time for Maximum Engagement
+1. Post at Your Best Time

-Use Relevant Hashtags for Optimal Reach
+2. Use Relevant Hashtags

-Include SEO Keywords in Your Captions
+3. Include SEO Keywords

-Create a Strong Visual First Impression
+4. Create a Strong Visual Impression

 #1: Post at Your Best Time

-However, this isn’t a one-size-fits all answer, so it’s important to experiment by using either:
+However, this isn’t a one-size-fits-all answer, so it’s important to experiment by using either:

-Later’s Best Time to Post feature, which will automatically find your unique best times (and days) to post for maximum engagement
+• Later’s Best Time to Post feature, which will automatically find your unique best times (and days) to post for maximum engagement

 #2: Use Relevant Hashtags

-After analyzing over 18M feed posts, we discovered that using 20-30 hashtags is best for optimal reach and engagement.
+In a recent study, we discovered that using 20-30 hashtags is best for optimal reach and engagement.

 But it’s important to make sure your hashtags are relevant to your content, audience, and business.

 TIP: Later’s Hashtag Suggestions tool can help you find new hashtags to use in your posts.
-Sign up today:

 #3: Include SEO Keywords in Your Captions

-For example, you can now search by keywords (not just hashtags) to discover relevant content:
+For example, you can search by keywords (not just hashtags) to discover relevant content:

 This suggests the Explore page algorithm considers both the visual content and words in your caption.